Panzerschrek/U-00DC-Sprache/source/docs/en/inheritance.rst

 ===========

 Ü supports inheritance for classes.
-Inheritance allows to create classes which borrow contents and behavior of parent classes.
+Inheritance allows to create classes that borrow contents and behavior of parent classes.
 Inheritance allows also to implement dynamic polymorphism.

 Only polymorph classes can participate in inheritance.
-Polymorh are classes that are defined with usage of keywords ``polymorph``, ``abstract`` or ``inteface`` or that have parents.
+Polymorh are classes which are defined with usage of keywords ``polymorph``, ``abstract`` or ``interface`` or which have parents.

 .. code-block:: u_spr